-CHAPTER ONE: General Rules
+CHAPTER I : General Rules

-1.1 GENERAL.
+1.1 General

-1.1.1 Only sled dogs according to F.C.I. are permitted to race.

-Such breeds are: Alaskan Malamutes, Greenland Dogs, Samoyeds and Siberian Husky.
+1.1.1 Only F.C.I. recognized sled dog breeds are eligible to compete.
+Such breeds are: Alaskan Malamutes, Greenland Dogs, Samoyeds, Canadian Eskimo Dogs and Siberian Huskies.

-1.1.2 It will be raced in two categories:

-Category 1: All sled dog breeds

-Category 2: Alaskan Malamute, Samoyed and Greenland Dog only
+1.1.2 It will be raced in two categories:Category 1: All sled dog breedsCategory 2: Alaskan Malamutes, Samoyeds, Canadian Eskimo Dogs and Greenland Dogs only

-1.1.3 The dog which enters the sprint race should reach the minimum age of 15 months in the same month of the first day of the World Championship/European Championship and 18 months for Distance races.
-When the dog is by age allowed to race at the Word championship/European Championship it is also allowed to start in competition as of the first of Januaryof that year.
-Before starting the young dog must be checked by the veterinarian of the race.
+1.1.3 Dogs entering sprint races should at least be 15 months of age in the month of the first day of the World Championship/ European Championship and 18 months for Distance races.
+When the dog is by age allowed to race at the Word Championship/ European Championship it is also allowed to start in competitions as of the first of January of that year.
+Before being allowed to start the young dog must be checked by the race veterinarian.